 Extended wear contact lenses:

-- Are FDA approved to be slept in up to six nights in a row.
+- Are FDA approved for you to sleep in up to six nights in a row.

 - Need to be removed and cleaned on the 7th night of wear.